Standards organization: Standards distribution and copyright

-Some standards – such as the SIF Specification in K12 education – are managed by a non-profit organizations composed of public entities and private entities working in cooperation that then publish the standards under an open license at no charge and requiring no registration.
+Some standards—such as the SIF Specification in K12 education—are managed by a non-profit organization composed of public entities and private entities working in cooperation that then publish the standards under an open license at no charge and requiring no registration.

 A technical library at a university may have copies of technical standards on hand.
 Major libraries in large cities may also have access to many technical standards.

 Some users of standards mistakenly assume that all standards are in the public domain.
-This assumption is correct only for standards produced by the central governments whose publications are not amenable to copyright or to organizations that issue their standard under an open license.
+This assumption is correct only for standards produced by certain central governments whose publications are not amenable to copyright or to organizations that issue their standard under an open license.
 Any standards produced by non-governmental entities remain the intellectual property of their developers (unless specifically designed otherwise) and are protected, just like any other publications, by copyright laws and international treaties.
 However, the intellectual property extends only to the standard itself and not to its use.
 For instance if a company sells a device that is compliant with a given standard, it is not liable for further payment to the standards organization except in the special case when the organization holds patent rights or some other ownership of the intellectual property described in the standard.

 It is, however, liable for any patent infringement by its implementation, just as with any other implementation of technology.
 The standards organizations give no guarantees that patents relevant to a given standard have been identified.
 ISO standards draw attention to this in the foreword with a statement like the following: "Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 ISO and IEC shall not be held responsible for identifying any or all such patent rights".
-If the standards organization is aware that parts of a given standard fall under patent protection, it will often require the patent holder to agree to Reasonable and non-discriminatory licensing before including it in the standard.
+If the standards organization is aware that parts of a given standard fall under patent protection, it will often require the patent holder to agree to reasonable and non-discriminatory licensing before including it in the standard.
 Such an agreement is regarded as a legally binding contract, as in the 2012 case Microsoft v.
 Motorola.